-How to use DHT22 with STM32
+How to Interface DHT22 sensor with STM32

-The DHT-22 is a digital-output relative humidity and temperature sensor.
+The DHT22 is a digital-output relative humidity and temperature sensor.
 It uses a capacitive humidity sensor and a thermistor to measure the surrounding air, and sends out a digital signal on the data pin.
 You can download the datasheet HERE.

 INITIALIZATION

-Here the black line is the signal from the microcontroller and the white line is the signal from the DHT22.
-In order to initialize the sensor, we have to pull the data line LOW for at least 1ms, and pull it HIGH for around 20-40 us.
+In order to initialise the sensor, we have to pull the data line LOW for at least 1ms, and pull it HIGH for around 20-40 us.

 On receiving the start signal, DHT22 will indicate it’s presence by pulling the line low for 80us and than high for 80us.